TRUST & TRANSPARENCY

 Source: EPA UCMR5 public dataset

 Lead doesn't come from source water — it leaches from aging lead service lines and in-home plumbing into your tap.
-The EPA's Lead & Copper Rule requires utilities to collect tap samples from high-risk homes (typically those with older plumbing) and report the 90th percentile result.
+The EPA's Lead & Copper Rule requires public water systems to collect tap samples from high-risk homes (typically those with older plumbing) and report the 90th percentile result.
 We surface these results alongside a flag if the action level of 15 ppb has been approached or exceeded.
 Keep in mind: sampling is done at a limited number of high-risk homes, not at every tap.
 Your home's actual lead exposure depends on its plumbing age and whether your service line is lead.

 The EPA's legal limits (MCLs) are set with economic and technical feasibility in mind, not pure health science.
 The Environmental Working Group publishes independent health guidelines for many contaminants that are often much stricter than EPA limits — for example, the EWG health guideline for PFOA is 0.1 ppt, compared to EPA's legal limit of 4 ppt.
 We use EWG health guidelines as a secondary layer to show when your water may be technically "within limits" but still above a stricter independent health benchmark.
 This context is clearly labeled as a health guideline, not a legal limit.